tgmattso/OpenMP_Common_Core/README.md

           OMP_commonCoreRefguide.pdf

 Finally, we provide two directories with code for the exercises: one using C and the other Fortan.
+We hope to add C++ soon.